xxDxk/PS99-OCR/README.md

 ![ocr example](https://github.com/user-attachments/assets/4656955a-c5db-40f7-9f7e-3c36d74283db)

+*image is an example of the embed and functionality*

+*please ensure you close chat and do not have the word "Huge" anywhere on your screen when you start the program*

+*OCR relies on imaage clarity, so if your device runs lower graphics, there is a chance it may not work*

+*i am currently training an OCR model specifically for the PS99 font, until then there may be the occasional hatch that isn't caught by the program*

 ### Features:
 - **Real-time monitoring**: Continuously watches for pet hatches in PS99. (every 5 sec)
 - **OCR processing**: Detects the word "Huge" using image processing and OCR.